simonhw/campsite-bookings/README.md

 ![Delete booking toast message](static/images/readme/delete-toast.png)

 As with the edit action described above, if the booking is in the next 48 hours another [modal](static/images/readme/delete-denied.png) is shown to the user explaining that it is not possible to delete the booking and action does not take place.
+Staff accounts do not have this limitation.

 #### Past Bookings
 A list of past bookings is also shown to the user on this page for ease of reference.
 When the "More Details" link is clicked, the details for the chosen past booking are displayed.
 The wording here is slightly different with the past tense of "Arrived" and "Departed" used.
 No edit or delete functionality is possible with these bookings.